myrrlyn/apocrypha.es/README.md

 It collects text from reddit by scraping the /r/teslore/w/archive page listing.
 Collected texts are stored in `priv/pending`.

-The community is encouraged to edit texts in `pending` to make them suitable for placement in `priv/library`.
+The community is encouraged to edit texts in `priv/pending` to make them suitable for placement in `priv/archive`.
 The edits required for this process include, but are not limited to:

 - cutting lines to 80char so that the raw file is nicely readable
 - replacing unsemantic markup with semantic (switching bolds to headings where